French president urges Turkey to support Sweden's NATO bid - ExBulletin

 Joining the alliance must be unanimously approved by all members.
 But Turkey, also a NATO member, is blocking Sweden’s membership.

-Ankara accuses Stockholm of serving as a haven for the banned Kurdistan Workers’ Party (PKK), listed as a terrorist group by Turkey and his Western allies.
+Ankara accuses Stockholm of providing a haven for the banned Kurdistan Workers’ Party (PKK), listed as a terrorist group by Turkey and its Western allies.

 Turkey’s objections